pamgene/pg_plsda_classifier_operator/README.md

 ##### Details

-Calls PLS-DA, developed by R. de Wijn and implemented in Matlab.
+Calls PLS-DA, Partial Least Squared Discriminant Analysis, developed by R. de Wijn and implemented in Matlab.

 Can only work with 1 data point per cell (row x col combo).